Tony Bennett (superintendent): Grade manipulation and resignation

 In the fall of 2012, Bennett, as Indiana superintendent of schools, changed the "A–F" school rating system so that Christel House Academy, a charter school run by a major Republican donor which had donated $2.8 million to Republicans including $130,000 to Bennett himself, would receive a top A rating.
 Emails suggested a focus on just the one school.
 Bennett's email quoted him as saying, "We have NO chance of advancing accountability during the session with this problem in front of us."
 Subsequent emails showed his staff working to get the charter school up to an A rating.
 Bennett defended the rating change, saying the prior rating system disadvantaged Christel House because the school instructed students from kindergarten through 10th grade.
 Bennett said the same rating changes applied to other schools spanning nontraditional grade ranges.

 On December 12, 2012, the Florida Board of Education unanimously selected Bennett as the state's new education commissioner.

 On August 1, 2013, Bennett announced his resignation due to the scandal surrounding Christel House Academy, citing if he stayed on as commissioner it would "be a distraction to the children of Florida."

-Personal
+Personal life

-Bennett was born in Clark County, Indiana, is once divorced, is currently married to Tina and lives in Jeffersonville, Indiana.
-He has four children, including a set of triplets, and three grandchildren.
+Bennett's first married in 1981, but he divorced his wife in the mid-1990s.
+In 1996, he married his partner Tina, who he had first met the previous year when Tina was the girls’ basketball coach at Salem High School.
+He has had four children, including a set of triplets, and three grandchildren.

+On April 1, 2022, Bennett's daughter Elizabeth was shot and killed at her Sellersburg home.
+Police identified the suspect as Elizabeth's husband, Mac Lewis, and he was subsequently charged for her murder.
+Elizabeth's 11-year-old daughter and her friend were inside the house during the shooting.
+Lewis pled not guilty to the charges.
+In 2023, Lewis was found guilty and sentenced to 100 years in prison.
+After the verdict, Bennett stated "After 18 months of absolute hell, this is the first day of justice for our beautiful daughter, their mom, our two grandchildren and Emery who endured this tragedy."